spadma3/duck/hardware/ws2812driver/README.md

 # Testing the hardware

-- SSH into duckiebot and `sudo i2cdetect -t 1` you should see the device at 0x40.
+- ssh into duckiebot and `sudo i2cdetect -t 1` you should see the device at 0x40.
 (Make sure that the original PWM hat is off)
 - `sudo i2cset -y 1 0x40 0x04 0x80` should light the first led in GREEN.
 - `sudo i2cset -y 1 0x40 0x07 0x80` should light the second led in GREEN.
 - `sudo i2cset -y 1 0x40 0x00 0x01` all leds should be off.
 (RESET)